-As the weather warms up, the days get longer, and with COVID-19 vaccination continuing to ramp up nationwide, most of us are starting to feel a sense of relief.
-We are spending more time outside reconnecting with friends and families, caring for our yard and cars as well as the exterior features of our home.
+As the weather warms up, the days get longer, we are spending more time outside with friends and family, caring for our yard and cars as well as the exterior features of our home.
 Some of us also find ourselves cleaning more inside this time of year, as this season tends to spark motivation to declutter and organize.

 Spring cleaning can have positive mental health benefits and our spring cleaning strategy can serve as a way to support others.
 Now is also a great time to spring clean our bank account to get the next few seasons of our life headed in an organized and controlled direction.
 Taking the time to review our financial transactions and analyze spending habits can help us spot possible errors and fraud as well as improve our overall financial well-being.
 Let’s gather our last six months of bank statements and LET’S DO THIS!

 Let’s start with the first transaction on each statement and scroll our eyes down the page.
 Let’s stay alert to anything that jumps out such as large purchases or checks or vendor names that we might not recognize.
 For each item that catches our eye, let’s make sure that we can recall the transaction.
 If unsure, contact the bank to determine if this is a fraudulent charge.
 This is a good habit to practice regularly to protect ourselves from financial fraud and identify theft.

 Analyze Discretionary and Variable Expense Categories